On sharp rates and analytic compactifications of asymptotically conical K\"ahler metrics: Analytic compactification

 where $\sum{}^j$ denotes the summation over all $(s+1)$-tuples with $j_1, \dots, j_s, k$ distinct and different from $j$.
 From \eqref{zzetaeq}, we will denote

 Denote also $\mathfrak{z}^i(\zeta)=z^i(\zeta)-\zeta^i$.
 We then want to transform equations \eqref{zzetaeq} into:

 We will show in Lemma \ref{actsol} that the solution to this equation with the appropriate control is indeed the solution to \eqref{zzetaeq}.
-To get compatible solution to the system \eqref{zzetaeqcomp}, we prescribe asymptotically behaviors:
+To get solutions to the system \eqref{zzetaeq} with required order estimates, we would like to prescribe asymptotically behaviors:

 Here and in the following, we still denote $\rho=|\zeta^1|$ since $|\zeta^1|$ and $|z^1|$ is comparable with this prescription.
 If we denote $h$ the index $\{2,\cdots, n\}$, then the precise meaning of \eqref{asymp1} is the following